 Example: $400,000 home with $80,000 down (20%) = $320,000 loan

-A 20% down payment is the threshold that eliminates Private Mortgage Insurance, which is why lenders emphasize it.
-If you put down less, PMI is added to your monthly payment until you reach 20% equity.
+A 20% down payment is the threshold that eliminates Private Mortgage Insurance, which is why lenders push it so hard.
+Put down less and PMI gets added to your monthly payment until you reach 20% equity.

-The standard mortgage formula — also called the amortization formula — is:
+The standard mortgage formula, also called the amortization formula, reads:

 M = P × [r(1+r)^n] / [(1+r)^n − 1]